Nationality: Autralian

 I come from an HD family.

-Through my position as scientist in industry and an HD family member, I would like to contribute to bridging the HD community with regulators, industry, researchers and governing bodies.
+Through my position as a scientist in industry and an HD family member, I would like to contribute to bridging the HD community with regulators, industry, researchers and governing bodies.

 Nationality: Swiss, Venezuelan